Condor-Performance-Modeling/dromajo/README.md

 Important Note: The update_test_files target does not update the golden files.
 These files need to be manually regenerated before running the regression tests again.

+### Implemented tests

+- **stf_load_store_baremetal:** This test runs a baremetal load/store operation, generating trace files for comparison.
+It checks the accuracy of the new traces against the golden (reference) traces to ensure that they match, confirming correct functionality.

+- **stf_load_store_linux:** This test performs the same load/store operation in a Linux environment, following the same process of generating and comparing traces with the golden ones to ensure consistency and correctness.

+- **stf_gen_ad_hoc:** This test generates and compares traces for various bare metal operations.
+It extracts ELF files, runs load/store operations, and compares the generated traces against golden (reference) traces to ensure they match.
+This process is done for both uncompressed and compressed traces, with the aim of validating the integrity of the STF (System Trace Format) files in different configurations.

+- **riscv_isa_test:** This test runs a suite of RISC-V ISA compliance tests using a predefined list of enabled tests.
+It simulates each test and compares the results to verify correct functionality.
+The summary at the end provides the total number of tests run, the number passed or failed, and the execution times.
+Tests can be enabled or disabled by moving files between the respective enabled and disabled test lists in the isa_test_suite directory.